Black Snake (film): Development

 After making two films for 20th Century Fox Meyer wanted to return to independent filmmaking.
 He did not want to go back to the sorts of films he had done in the past though as he felt there would no longer be a market for it due to the growth in pornographic movies and increasing permissiveness of studio films.

 Meyer got the idea for the film after reading "some legend material from the Caribbean".
 He wanted "to dabble a little bit in a black film.
 The successful films that I've made have always been in the parody genre, so I figured I would try to come up with something that was kind of irreverent, like All in the Family, maybe."

 "The story is very soapy in one way," said Meyer.

-"This is not a sex film," he said.
+"This is not a sex film", he said.
 "It's mainly sex and violence.
-It's hellishly entertining."
+It's hellishly entertaining."

 "This is a very liberal film, extremely so, and it's told in a manner that is forthright, and with my rambunctious style," said Meyer.
 "I think there are a lot of places in the film where the blacks will get up and start cheering, particularly when they start whipping the white overseer who's been whipping them for a long time."

 Meyer described the characters as "a lot bigger than life.
 They're right out of an Al Capp cartoon.
 There are only two really sympathetic people in the picture, but for the most part, they're all terribly bad people."